 Most people who visit a dentist go to improve their smile.
 Cosmetic dentistry is a growing field, and more and more people are now taking interest in looking good and making their smiles more aesthetic.

 There are several procedures that can help in this regard, and porcelain veneers seem to be one of the most popular ones.
-Porcelain veneers is a type of treatment that can correct a number of things including:
+Porcelain veneers are a type of treatment that can correct a number of things including:

 - Misaligned teeth